0xPoe/0xPoe/README.md

 - ["Rustup: The Rust toolchain installer"] - Rustup installs Rust from the official release channels, enabling you to easily switch between stable, beta, and nightly compilers and keep them updated.

+Currently learning:  I am exploring the field of [continuous profiling] and trying to build a tool to help developers profile their applications in production.

 Programming languages I primarily code in:

 - Rust